openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 In short, workflows comprise:
 * a series of commands that you would usually execute in a terminal one by one
-* the information about the environment in which the commands should be executed.
+* the information about the environment in which the commands should be executed

 Refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/about-workflows) for more.